dnmfarrell/perltricks-static/content/article/what-is-the-perl-core-.md

 |enc2xs ||
 |libnetcfg ||

 Ubuntu and OSX ship with Perl 5.18 so I looked for missing programs and modules against the 5.18 source code.
 For Fedora I compared the system `perl` against the 5.22 source.
 These results show that Fedora is missing quite a few modules and programs: experimental, corelist, autodie, the Math:: modules and Time::Piece strike me as significant omissions.
 For Ubuntu, excluding `perldoc` is a [real shame](http://perltricks.com/article/155/2015/2/26/Hello-perldoc--productivity-booster/).
-OSX comes away gleaming though: nearly all core modules and programs were present.
+OSX came away gleaming though: nearly all core modules and programs were present.

 ### Conclusion